aws/aws-toolkit-common/README.md

 * [Visual Studio](https://github.com/aws/aws-toolkit-visual-studio)

-Contributers looking to contribute to the above projects should consult the contributing guide (CONTRIBUTING.md) on the repos they are interested in: this repo contains internal components that most contributers would find boring.
+Contributers looking to contribute to the above projects should consult the contributing guide (CONTRIBUTING.md) on the repos they are interested in.
+This repo contains internal components that most contributers would find boring.

 ## Components